CyberKidLeko/ng_ngwenya/README.md

 # Portfolio Website

 This project is a personal portfolio website designed to showcase skills, projects, and educational background.
-It is built using HTML, CSS, and JavaScript, with a focus on providing a clean, user-friendly interface and responsive design.
-The project serves as a demonstration of full-stack web development skills and a centralized location for potential employers or collaborators to learn more about you and your work.
+Built using **React**, it provides a clean, responsive interface that reflects full-stack web development capabilities.
+It serves as a centralized hub for potential employers or collaborators to learn more about me and my work.

 ## Table of Contents
 - [Overview](#overview)